-We are delighted to offer two types of scholarships to support attendance at our Annual Scientific Meeting (ASM) in April 2020.
+We are delighted to offer two types of grants to support attendance at our Annual Scientific Meeting (ASM) in April 2024.

-Our ASM Abstract Scholarships support the best of haematology science and research; funding is offered to eligible presenters of the highest scoring abstracts to facilitate their attendance at the conference.
+Our ASM Abstract Scholarships support the best of haematology science and research.
+Funding is offered to eligible presenters of the highest-scoring abstracts to facilitate their attendance at the conference.

-You do not have to be a BSH Member to receive an Abstract Scholarship, however BSH Members benefit from a higher maximum funding cap.
+You do not have to be a BSH Member to receive an Abstract Scholarship.
+However, BSH Members benefit from a higher maximum funding cap.

-Maximum values BSH Members
+Maximum values: BSH Members

-BSH Member £750 (after 1+ year[s] of membership)
+BSH Member: £750 (after 1+ year[s] of membership)

-BSH LMIC Member £1000 (after 1+ year[s] of membership)
+BSH LMIC Member: £1,000 (after 1+ year[s] of membership)

-LMIC Non-Member £750
+LMIC non-member: £750

 Applicants must demonstrate a clear interest or practice in haematology and must be one of the following:

-- An undergraduate or postgraduate student
+- An undergraduate or postgraduate student.

-- An early-stage professional still in training (e.g. Specialist Registrar, Core Medical Trainee, Scientist Trainee)
+- An early-stage professional still in training (e.g. Specialist Registrar, Core Medical Trainee, Scientist Trainee).

-- A Nurse of any grade or band (nursing travel scholarship)
+- A Nurse of any grade or band (nursing travel scholarship).

-What to include in your application
+What to include in your application:

-- a letter of support from your tutor or head of department
+- A letter of support from your tutor or head of department.

-- a detailed budget and/or relevant booking receipts.
+- A detailed budget and/or relevant booking receipts.

-How to apply
+How to apply:

-Apply now through our online form.
+Apply through our online form below.

-Requirements for successful applicants
+Requirements for successful applicants:

-To help promote the grant and the ASM, we ask successful applicants to provide a brief bio and outline what they hope to achieve at the ASM, and a short report after the conference detailing their experience.
+To help promote the grant and the ASM, we ask successful applicants to provide a brief bio and outline what they hope to achieve at the ASM and a short report after the conference detailing their experience.

-We ask all grant recipients to send a brief one-page report within eight weeks of their return from the conference.
-We will showcase the best reports in our communications, including on website, member bulletins and social media.
+We ask all grant recipients to send a brief one-page report within eight weeks of return from the conference.
+We will showcase the best reports in our communications, including on the website, member bulletins and social media.